 Step #2: Conduct market research

 Competitive analysis is a key market research technique.
-Search the App Store and Google Play for apps that are similar to your app idea.
-Look at the target audiences for competing apps and see if there’s overlap.
+Search the app stores on iOS and Google Play for apps that are similar to yours.
+Look at the target audiences for competing apps and see if there’s overlap with yours.

-4. Does your app offer a better alternative than your competitor?
+- Does your app offer a better alternative than your competitors?
+How so?

-This approach to DIY market research uncovers who your target audience is not and whether you need to revise your app idea.
+This approach to DIY market research uncovers who your target audience is (and who they are not), opportunities to address to help your app stand out, and whether you need to revise your app idea.

-This can also help you develop your branding or find trends that can inspire new app ideas.
+Market research can also help you develop your branding and positioning, or even find trends that can inspire new app ideas and features.

 Step #3: Validate your app idea

 Being able to show that users are interested in your app will work in your favor when selling your app idea.
-With PickFu, you can ask potential users directly.
+It’s much harder to get investors on board if you can’t demonstrate any interest in the concept.

-The online platform enables you to poll hundreds of people who fit the demographics of your target audience.
-You can target respondents by age range, gender identity, average app store spend, gaming habits, and other traits.
+Our online platform enables you to poll people from a built-in, vetted consumer panel who fit the demographics of your target audience.
+You can target 15-500 respondents at a time by age, gender identity, average app store spend, gaming habits, and other traits.

-Here’s a good example of an Open-Ended poll for a hiking-themed mobile app
+Here’s a good example of an Open-Ended poll gauging interest in a hiking-themed mobile app.

 The user uploaded a video trailer for the app and asked 50 respondents who are hikers this question:

-“Assuming a reasonable price, how interested would you be in using the app described in the video where 1 star is the least interested and 5 stars is the most?”
+“Assuming a reasonable price, how interested would you be in using the app described in the video where 1 star is the least interesting and 5 stars is the most?”

-With an average rating of 4 out of 5 stars, respondents explained their interest level in detail and offered pros, cons, and suggestions as well.
+Respondents rated the app idea an average of 4 out of 5 stars.
+They also explained their interest level in detail and offered pros, cons, and suggestions for improvements.

-When you validate your idea with insights from your target audience, you know for sure whether to proceed with selling your app idea.
+When you validate your idea with insights from your target audience, you’re better suited to prove your app’s value proposition to potential buyers and investors.

 Step #4: Create a mobile app business plan

-You’ve already taken the first step by putting your app idea into writing.
-It’s time to turn that into a convincing mobile app business plan.
+You’ve already taken critical first steps by putting your app idea into writing, conducting market research, and validating your concept.
+Now it’s time to turn all of that into a convincing mobile app business plan.

 Your plan should give a real projection of what you hope to achieve with your app.